nth-chile/gagesalzano2/_posts/2017-05-23-TazzaDOro.md

 --><div><img src='{{ site.url }}/assets/images/posts/TazzaDOro/tazzadoro-4.jpg' srcset='{{ site.url }}/assets/images/posts/TazzaDOro/tazzadoro-4.jpg 394w, {{ site.url }}/assets/images/posts/TazzaDOro/tazzadoro-4@2x.jpg 788w, {{ site.url }}/assets/images/posts/TazzaDOro/tazzadoro-4@3x.jpg 1182w'></div>

 </div>

+<figcaption>This is the typeface I designed for one of the concepts.
+Someday, I might make it into a real font.</figcaption>

 We agreed the hand drawn type was most appropriate, but liked the cafe signage thought.
 So I refined it a bunch and tied the two ideas together.